-All businesses in the construction industry in the Commonwealth, including those in new construction, renovation, and repair, as well as land subdivision and design-related field activities are permitted to maintain in-person operations so long as the work is performed in compliance with the CDC/Public Health guidelines which can be found here.
+All businesses in the construction industry in the Commonwealth, including those in new construction, renovation, and repair, as well as land subdivision and design-related field activities are permitted to maintain in-person operations so long as the work is performed in compliance with the CDC/Public Health guidelines.
 The guidance, developed and created by the General Contractors Association of Pennsylvania, provides universal protocols for all construction activity, as well as specific guidance for residential, commercial and public construction projects.

 In a press release by the Wolf Administration, the guidance lays out the following measures:

 - All businesses and employees in the construction industry must adhere to the Secretary of Health’s order providing for business safety measures, which requires that every person present at a work site wear masks/face coverings unless they are unable for medical or safety reasons and requires that businesses establish protocols upon discovery that the business has been exposed to a person who is a probable or confirmed case of COVID-19.

 - All construction projects must maintain proper social distancing and provide hand washing and sanitizing stations for workers, as well as cleaning and sanitizing protocols for high-risk transmission areas.
 Businesses must identify a “pandemic safety officer” for each project or worksite, or, for large scale construction projects, for each contractor at the site.

 - Residential construction projects may not permit more than four individuals on the job site at any time, not including individuals who require temporary access to the site and are not directly engaged in the construction activity.